xlsrln/wedd/welcome.md

 The event will take place at **Konditori Lyran** on the **first of July 2023**.
 Map link: [google maps](https://goo.gl/maps/Pxddppojkdf6eLzQ8)

 The event will start at **17:00** with a welcome drink and ceremony outside, followed by dinner and festivities inside.
+The ceremony will start at 17:15 so it's better to be early than late!

 Read more on our page for [practical information](extra_info.md).